synrc/n2o/README.md

 WebSockets transport
 --------------------

-N2O was started as the first Erlang Web Framework that fully relies on WebSocket transport for client/server communication.
+N2O was started as the first Erlang Web Framework that fully relies on WebSocket transport for client / server communication.
 Compatibility with Nitrogen was mostly retained and many new improvements were made.
-E.g. binary page construction, binary data transfer, events trigger over WebSocket channel, minumum process spawns, use of Cowboy processes to run N2O html rendering.
+Such as binary page construction, binary data transfer, events trigger over WebSocket channel, minumum process spawns, use of Cowboy processes to run N2O html rendering.
-N2O page rendering is several times faster than in original Nitrogen.
+N2O page rendering is several times faster than with the original Nitrogen.

 Binary events over WebSockets
 -----------------------------

-N2O does not use JSON to encode data transfer between client/server.
-Instead all data communications are encoded with native Erlang External Term Format.
+N2O does not use JSON to encode data transfer between client / server.
+Instead, all data communication is encoded with native Erlang External Term Format.
 For that Berg.js library is used.
 Is it as simple as calling Bert.decode( msg ) and this allows to avoid complexity on the server-side.
 Please refer to http://bert-rpc.org for more information.